IgniteUI/igniteui-docfx/en/components/for_of.md

 </div>
 ```

-Also there is a requirement to set the `totatItemsCount` property in the instance of `igxForOf`.
+Also there is a requirement to set the `totalItemCount` property in the instance of `igxForOf`.
 ```typescript
 this.virtDirRemote.totalItemCount = data["@odata.count"];
 ```